blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Risky_Lives-RiskyMod/README.md

 *Full changelog included in the .zip*

+`1.5.4`

+- Updated CN Lang.

+`1.5.3`

+- Queens Gland
+	- Fixed nullref related to Swarms where infinite allies would spawn.
+		- Pre-emptively did a similar fix for Defense Nucleus.

 `1.5.2`

 - Tweaked Magma Worm fall death prevention code since it was prone to breaking if other mods did the same hook.